Much Is Given

-To make the most of few opportunities leads to greater opportunities.
+If a person makes the most of the few opportunities he has been given, God will give him even greater opportunities.
 “For to everyone who has, more will be given, and he will have abundance; but from him who does not have, even what he has will be taken away” (Matthew 25:29).
 If talents are not used, it is only natural that they be removed.

-God does not give a big thing to a man until He has tested him in a small matter; afterward He promotes him to a great thing.
+God does not give a big thing to a man until He has tested him in a small matter; afterwards He promotes him to a greater position of responsibility.
 “He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much.
 Therefore if you have not been faithful in the unrighteous mammon, who will commit to your trust the true riches?
 And if you have not been faithful in what is another man’s, who will give you what is your own?”
 (Luke 16:10-12).

 In His service,